-- The type of fuel that is used
+- · The type of fuel that is used

 - · The viscosity of the engine oil

-- · The operation of the glow plugs
+- · The operation of the glow plugs.

-- Optional Cold starting aid

-- · Battery condition

-This section will cover the following information:
+The purpose of this section will cover the following information:

-- Potential problems that are caused by cold weather operation - Suggest steps which can be taken in order to minimize starting problems and operating problems when the ambient air temperature is between 0° to-40 °C (32° to 40 °F).
+- Explain potential problems that are caused by cold weather operation. - Suggest steps which can be taken in order to minimize starting problems and operating problems when the ambient air temperature is colder than 0 to -55 °C (32 to -67 °F).

 The operation and maintenance of an engine in freezing temperatures is complex.
-This is because of the following conditions:

-- Weather conditions - · Engine applications

-Recommendations from your Perkins dealer or your Perkins distributor are based on past proven practices.
-The information that is contained in this section provides guidelines for cold weather operation.
+This is because of the following conditions: the unlimited differences in weather conditions, engine applications, and the supplies that are available in your area.
+These factors and recommendations from your Perkins dealer or your Perkins distributor are based on past proven practices.
+The information that is contained in this section should be combined in order to provide quidelines for cold weather operations.